 Today, we want to share some words that speak truth to some of these thoughts and hope that it provides a small window into the world of this ongoing work.

-At YouthCO, we choose to use the language of “queer and trans youth” to describe those of us who experience our connection to sexuality, gender or relationships in ways that are dissimilar to the norms, scripts and expectations of the society we find ourselves in.
+At YouthCO, we choose to use the language of “queer and trans youth” to describe who our program is by and for, to describe those of us who experience our connection to sexuality, gender or relationships in ways that are dissimilar to the norms, scripts and expectations of the society we find ourselves in.

 We choose this, while knowing that each of us has a unique relationship to these deeply personal parts of what makes us who we are.
 We know the joys in the journey of finding just the right words to name them, and we also know the pain.
 We have felt the comfort of being known, being seen, of being understood.